Look Ma, No Servers!

 - The fix — architectural changes and observability improvements

-- The results — before/after metrics proving the fix worked
+- The results — before/after metrics proving the fix held

 If you’ve ever stared at a Glue failure wondering why AWS won’t just tell you what’s wrong, this series is for you.